The Fall 2008 Anime Preview Guide

 We've expelled plenty of hot air discussing stuff that panders to fanboys.
 Now it is time to address an equally pernicious species of anime: the kind that panders to fangirls!
 Let's look at the title of this, shall we?
 It has the word "fairy" in it.
 You know, because girls LOOOOOVE things involving fairies.
 What else do girls love?
 How about 19th-century England, long frilly dresses, talking cats, and bishounen of questionable moral fiber?
 You like that, huh, don't you, easily-pandered-to fangirls?
 Also, important marketing research shows that girls apparently prefer the static imagery of manga and novels over anime, which would explain the slideshow-like animation where 80% of the scenes involve talking heads facing directly forward.
 Ironically, this visual technique resembles dating-sim games more closely than actual dating-sim anime adaptations do.
 But hey, everything looks really pretty and sparkly, right?
 And forget trying to set the mood with any 19th-century-sounding music, because we can just play whatever as long as there's a pretty boy on screen!

 Meanwhile, this episode is so busy trotting out the fujoshi fodder that by the time any actual plot shows up, they have to start playing the ending song because they were out of running time.
 When it's that bad, do you really care what the story is anymore?
-For what it's worth, it's about a certain Lydia Carlton who goes by the profession of "fairy doctor," and gets Spirited Away aboard a luxury ship by the mysterious and handsome Earl Edgar von Lichtenstein (or something), because he's the descendant of the first Earl of the Fairy Nation.
+For what it's worth, it's about a certain Lydia Carlton who goes by the profession of "fairy doctor," and gets spirited away aboard a luxury ship by the mysterious and handsome Earl Edgar von Lichtenstein (or something), because he's the descendant of the first Earl of the Fairy Nation.
 Wow, people were on some serious drugs in the 19th century.
 And other people must also have been on some serious drugs to churn out this dreck and think they could pass it off as a watchable series.
-As far as 19th-century-themed anime goes this season, Kuroshitsuji is the Kentucky Derby, while Hakushaku to Yōsei is Barbie Horse Adventure.
+As far as 19th-century-themed anime goes this season, Kuroshitsuji is the Kentucky Derby, while Hakushaku to Yousei is Barbie Horse Adventure.

-Toaru Majutsu no Index (Episode 2)
+To Aru Majutsu no Index (Episode 2)

 Rating: 2.5 (of 5)